smotrjashka/Udiddit/README.md

 ## Starter sql

-Its strange part, for me.
-I will add initial sql for cover next steps.

-bad_db.sql
+This project contains starter schema with data in it.
+It was bad_db.sql file.

-Something goes wrong when I tried to add entire sql file And I divide it into two separate ones:
+But something goes wrong when I tried to add entire sql file And I divide it into two separate ones:

 bad-db-create.sql creates initial schema